bolanosv/AutomatedRadioEvaluationSuite/README.md

 ## TODO

-- Faster antenna scanning by measuring the positive angles first and returning to the origin at the end of the measurement.
+- **Faster Antenna Scanning**: Improve scanning by measuring positive angles first and returning to the origin at the end of the measurement.
-- Extend the PA DC supplies to enable 1 to 4 supplies with sweeps
-- Create tutorials
-- Error handling, printing out error messages
+- **Create Tutorials**: Add more tutorials for different app functionalities (one tutorial available for now).
+- **Error Handling**: Error handling is in place for the PA side, including error messages displayed in the GUI.
+An error log function is still needed.
-- Callback for automatic plotting when changing parameters
+- **Callback for Automatic Plotting**: Implement automatic plotting when changing parameters (missing).
-- Measurement progress bars
+- **Measurement Progress Bars**: Progress bars for PA measurements have been implemented.
-- App personalization settings
+- **App Personalization Settings**: Add personalization settings for the app.
+- **How It Works**: Provide an overview of the app's inner workings, explaining how it communicates with instruments, processes measurements, and the general workflow.
+- **Advanced Features**: Highlight advanced options or features that may not be immediately obvious to users, such as custom configurations or unique settings.
+- **Troubleshooting**: Add a section for common issues users might run into, such as connection issues or instrument compatibility, with suggested solutions.
+- **FAQ**: Add a Frequently Asked Questions (FAQ) section to address common user inquiries and difficulties.

 ## Install